-This watch comes with built-in Android 2.0 operating system.
-It’s a thick watch, however it’s thinner from its previous version, but still thicker when compared with other watches.
+This watch comes with a built-in Android 2.0 operating system.
+It’s a thick watch, however, it’s thinner from its previous version, but still thicker when compared with other watches.
 It has comfortable rubber straps.
-It comes in black and orange colour.
-This watch has good-looking sporty design.
+It comes in black and orange color.
+This watch has a good-looking sporty design.

-This beast of watches is compatible with smartphones having android version of 4.3 and more.
+This beast of watches is compatible with smartphones having an android version of 4.3 and more.
 It has limited functionality with Iphones but works just fine with iOS 8.2 or above.
-It keeps the location history, shows the current location and also allows you to write memos on the map.
+It keeps the location history, shows the current location, and also allows you to write memos on the map.

-Hold on before you decide, it’s water resistant down till 50 meters which is suitable for recreational swimming, but not for diving and snorkelling.
+Hold on before you decide, it’s water-resistant down to 50 meters which are suitable for recreational swimming, but not for diving and snorkeling.
 So, you decide if it is something you can compromise on.

 5. Garmin Fenix 3 HR – Proper Smartwatch

-As far as design is concerned Fenix 3 HR lines up really as oddity but in a good way as it balances so many elements and functions.
+As far as design is concerned Fenix 3 HR lines up really as an oddity but in a good way as it balances so many elements and functions.
 It’s extra durable yet comfortable to wear and its design is really nice.
 It’s so catchy and decent you may want to wear it all day long.
-It comes with only one pair of silicon straps but you can get the more from online.
-It has stainless steel bezel which has the antenna embedded in it.
+It comes with only one pair of silicon straps but you can get more online.
+It has stainless steel bezel which has an antenna embedded in it.

 Moreover, its display is incredibly clear even in the sunlight and its readability is wonderful.
 It has sapphire glass which makes it incredibly durable.

-Among features, it has heart rate sensor, elevate sensor, GLONASS and ABC tools.
+Among features, it has a heart rate sensor, elevates sensor, GLONASS, and ABC tools.
 It contains the training features like running dynamic with both vertical oscillation and vertical ratio.
 Although its heart rate monitor is very good and deserves to be praised, it doesn’t measure heart rate in the water and band monitors are still required for that.
 (Sorry swimmers, it ain’t for you).